blewert/folio/public/posts/patching-apks.md

 - Then determines if a voucher should be given or just another stamp.
 - Plays success sound.

 Through spooling through the code, there seems to be some checks for detecting if the correct code has been inputted.
 Essentially, the app loops through all outlets saved on the phone, and sees if the code matches the stampcard code of one of these outlets.
 Stampcards and outlets are fundamentally independent, so it would be great if we could look up the current outlet given the current stampcard.
 But for now, it just means that we have to find the correct stampcard code for the outlet we want.

-In this case, it's my local on-campus coffee shop.
 But where can we find this code?
 Well, we can look at what is saved on disk by the app!

 ## Digging deeper with `adb`
 It turns out the codes we're looking for are in the localStorage database of the application; I figured this out as the local state of the root component is initialised from localStorage.
 But how can we access this?
 Well, we can simply use `adb shell` whilst the emulator is running.
 The `adb` process is a bridge between your host machine and your emulator or physical device.
 Here `adb shell` fires up a terminal session and lets you interact with the phone via command line.
 With `adb shell` fired up, you can type: